axieax/uni-notes/COMP6841 Notes/Something Awesome.md

 ## Part 2.4: Testing remote socket connection

-I used the following code to test that I could successfully establish a remote socket connection with a client.
-I started up the server script and gave two of my friends the client script to be run, replacing PUBLIC_IP with my actual public IP address.
+I have tested establishing a successful socket connection on localhost on my Windows machine, and over the same WiFi network with the server on my MacBook.
+To test that I have correctly set up port forwarding, I used the following code to test that I could successfully establish and send data across a remote socket connection with one of my friends.
+I started up the server script and gave her the client script to be run, replacing PUBLIC_IP with my actual public IP address.
 On the server side, I was able to see that a TCP connection with them had been established, and they were also able to receive my message.
 Furthermore, I have tested that my actual KrwmTools server script works on Windows, macOS as well as Linux.

 ```python
 # SERVER